mariobgallardo/house_rocket_project/README.md

 The company's strategy is to buy good properties with low prices to sell them later with higher prices.
 The greater the difference, the bigger the company's profit.
 However, there are many features influencing their prices and we don't have enought people to analyze this dataset manually.

 ### 1.2.
 Business Question:
-In order to take it, it will be provided 2 lists indicating the best properties to buy and the best period to sell them, as well as a visualization link.
+In order to take it, it will be provided 2 lists indicating the best properties to buy and the best period to sell them, as well as a visualization app.
 The two main questions behind the project are:
 1) What are the properties that house rocket should buy, and for what price?